-The Cycle of Sex Trafficking
+The Victim Cycle of Sex Trafficking

 How does someone become a victim of a trafficker?
-It is easy to assume type of crime will not happen to you or your young person, however, this type of predator is usually very smooth and his/her intentions can be difficult to detect.
+It is easy to assume type of crime will not happen to you or your young person, however, this type of predator is usually very smooth, and their intentions can be difficult to detect.

-- The number one place predators find their victims is on social media sites. [source]
+- The number one place predators find their victims is on social media sites.

 A statement such as “my parents are the worst” or “I’m so over school” allows the predator to connect, relate and offer a solution to the victim.
 Some predators will send out a hundred direct messages a day just hoping for a handful of responses.
-These messages might include something along the lines of “wow you are beautiful” or “I have a problem, can you help me?”
+These messages might include something along the lines of “wow you are beautiful” or “I have a problem.
+Can you help me?”

-This is the stage when a pimp builds a relationship with their victim, they gain their trust and often times make an emotional connection.
+This is the stage when a trafficker builds a relationship with their victim, they gain their trust and often times make an emotional connection.
 This allows the pimp to manipulate and control them better in the future.
 There is no single form of force, fraud or coercion used by predators.
 Each trafficker has their own style to gain the necessary power and control required to manipulate an individual into doing what they want.

 This portrays the Romeo Pimp tactic of manipulating and nurturing a relationship with their victim.
 The Romeo Pimp will manipulate their victim into believing they are truly in a romantic relationship, this is done by buying the victim gifts, taking them out to eat and spoiling them in some form.
 This tactic creates a bond between victim and trafficker and often the victim believes they are selling themselves because it is how they contribute to the relationship.